mmohamed-1/ETCH-A-SKETCH/README.md

 # ETCH-A-SKETCH

-Project to create something like Etch A Sketch using only HTML, CSS and Vanilla JS.
+Project to create Etch A Sketch using only HTML, CSS and Vanilla JS.

+---

 Built with Technologies

----

 HTML
 CSS
 JS

+---

 Tools

----

 Visual Studio Code
 Linux terminal